NivinSamuel/FinalAssignment/README.md

 This project is a **real-time object detection application** built using Python.
 It uses the **YOLOv8 model** for detecting objects in a video feed from a camera.
 The detections are enhanced with a **hierarchical association**, meaning it can associate main objects (like a person) with their related sub-objects (like a backpack).

+HierachyDetectionLive : It Detects Objects in hierarchy in the live video feed.
+HierarchicalDetectionVideo :  It Detects Objects in hierarchy from an video that is uploaded.
 ---

 HierachyDetectionLive : It Detects Objects in hierarchy in the live video feed.